avpizarro/burger/README.md

   Follow this :link: [Eat Da Burger!](https://dry-basin-87988.herokuapp.com/) to use the app.

   ## Usage
-  Add a description of the burger you want to eat and then click the submit button to add it tothe list.
-Click on the Devour it! button to eat your burger, the eaten burger will move to the list on the right.
+  Add a description of the burger you want to eat.
+Click the 'Submit' button to add it to the list.
+Eat it by clicking the 'Devour it!' button, the eaten burger will move to the list on the right.

   ## License
   This Source Code Form is subject to the terms of the MIT License.